ramank775/chat-server/README.md

 - Push Notification: Deliver message to user when user is offline
     - Responsibility
         - Deliver message to offline user

-- Persistence Storage service: To store message until it got delivered
-    - Responsibility
-        - Store message new user is offline
-        - Deliver message as user come online

-- Persistence Storage Rest Endpoint: To handle rest call to fetch messages
-    - Responsibility
-        - Return stored message for a user

 ### Message Format